pkulchenko/ZeroBraneStudio/doc-plugin.md

 }
 ```

-See the [custom API definitions](doc-api-auto-complete) section for details and examples on how to describe complex definitions.
+See the [custom API definitions](doc-api-auto-complete) section for details and examples on how to describe complex definitions
+and the section on [registering API definitions](doc-api-auto-complete#how-to-reference-api-definitions) to **make added definitions recognized** by the IDE.

 ## Registering an interpreter